moby/moby/docs/reference/commandline/volume_create.md

 Volume names must be unique among drivers.
 This means you cannot use the same volume name with two different drivers.
 If you attempt this `docker` returns an error:

 ```
-A volume named  %s  already exists with the %s driver.
+A volume named  "hello"  already exists with the "some-other" driver.
 Choose a different volume name.
 ```

 If you specify a volume name already in use on the current driver, Docker assumes you want to re-use the existing volume and does not return an error.